 Consistent with our beliefs to provide "a challenging curriculum specific to individual educational needs", Hanover High School is requiring all 10th and 11th grade students to take the PSAT/NMSQT in preparation for college and career.
 The exam will be administered in October during the school day.
 The score report from this exam will provide the individualized educational tools necessary for our students to get an early start in preparation for college and career.
 HHS faculty will evaluate the results in the aggregate addressing school-wide strengths and weakness as well as overall Hanover High School curriculum design.
 The PSAT provides all students an opportunity to experience college level academic content and be evaluated accordingly.
 Any parents/guardians who have questions about this opportunity for all are urged to call the principal.
-The cost for the PSAT for 2017-2018 is \$15.
+There is a fee to take the PSAT.
 Any student on free and reduced lunch will be exempt from payment.
 Financial aid is available upon request.